christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 **Validity**: If every process begins with the same input $x$, then $y = x$.
 **Integrity**: Every non-faulty process' decision and the consensus value $y$ must have been proposed by some nonfaulty process.

-For any consensus protocol to attain these BFT requirements, $\left \lceil (2n + 1)/3 \right \rceil$ correct processes/nodes are necessary and sufficient to reach agreement, or in other words $N \geq 3f + 1$ where $f$ is the number of Byzantine processes and $N$ the number of total processes/nodes needed to tolerate this number of faulty nodes.
+For any consensus protocol to attain these BFT requirements, $\left \lceil (2n + 1)/3 \right \rceil$ correct processes/nodes are necessary and sufficient to reach agreement, or in other words $n \geq 3k + 1$ where $f$ is the number of Byzantine processes and $n$ the number of total processes/nodes needed to tolerate this number of faulty nodes.
 This fundamental result was first proved by Pease, Lamport et al. [@pease1980faults] and later adapted to the BFT consensus framework [@bracha1983resilient].

 \todo{Chart on byzantine quorums from https://www.cs.princeton.edu/courses/archive/fall16/cos418/docs/L9-bft.pdf}